veit/python-basics-tutorial/docs/save-data/files-directories.rst

        >>> myfile.rename(newfile)
        PosixPath('docs/newdir/newfile.txt')

-.. versionadded:: 3.14
+.. version-added:: 3.14
-   The methods :meth:`pathlib.Path.copy`, :meth:`pathlib.Path.copy_into`,
+   Python 3.14 introduces the methods :meth:`pathlib.Path.copy`,
-   :meth:`pathlib.Path.move` and :meth:`pathlib.Path.move_into` are added.
+   :meth:`pathlib.Path.copy_into`, :meth:`pathlib.Path.move` and
+   :meth:`pathlib.Path.move_into`.

    .. seealso::
       `Python 3.14 Changelog
       <https://docs.python.org/3.14/whatsnew/3.14.html#pathlib>`_

-Permissions and ownership
+Permissions and Ownership
 -------------------------

 :meth:`python3:pathlib.Path.owner`
     returns the name of the person who owns the file.
-Normally, symlinks are followed, but if you want to determine the person who owns the symlink, add ``follow_symlinks=False``.
-If the user ID (UID) of the file is not found, a :class:`python3:KeyError` is raised.
+By default, symbolic links are followed; however, if you wish to determine who owns the symbolic link, add ``follow_symlinks=False``.
+If the user ID (UID) of the file cannot be found, a :class:`python3:KeyError` is raised.

 :meth:`python3:pathlib.Path.group`
     returns the name of the group that owns the file.
-The behaviour for symlinks is the same as for :meth:`python3:pathlib.Path.owner`.
-And if the group ID (GID) of the file is not found, a :class:`python3:KeyError` is also raised.
+The behaviour with regard to symbolic links is the same as that of :meth:`python3:pathlib.Path.owner`.
+    If the group ID (GID) of the file cannot be found, a :class:`python3:KeyError` is also raised.

 :meth:`python3:pathlib.Path.chmod`
     changes the file mode and permissions.
-Symlinks are normally followed.
-To change the symlink permissions, you can use ``follow_symlinks=False`` or :meth:`python3:pathlib.Path.lchmod`.
+By default, it follows symbolic links.
+To change the permissions of symbolic links, you can use ``follow_symlinks=False`` or :meth:`python3:pathlib.Path.lchmod`.

 .. _os-comparison: